Nexus-Mods/game-starfield/README.md

 This is an extension for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Starfield.
 This is available for the PC on [Xbox & Game Pass](https://www.xbox.com/en-GB/games/starfield) and [Steam](https://store.steampowered.com/app/1716740/Starfield/).

+# Development

+Clone repo and run `yarn install`

+### Main Scripts

+- `yarn build` will copy assets to the `/dist` folder, create the `/dist/info.json` from info within `/package.json` and pack the contents of `/dist` into `/out/starfield-x.x.x.zip`
+- `yarn copyplugin` will copy contents of `/dist` to the plugins folder of the production build of Vortex.
+Normally located at `%APPDATA/Roaming/Vortex/plugins`
+- `yarn copyplugindev` will copy contents of `/dist` to the plugins folder of the development build of Vortex.
+Normally located at `%APPDATA/Roaming/vortex_devel/plugins`

 # Features

 - ~~Correct setup of StarfieldCustom.ini~~